Rui-San/LAPR2_2023_2024/docs/SprintC/us023/01.requirements-engineering/Readme.md

-# US006 - Create a Task
+# US023 - Assign a team to an entry in the Agenda

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a GSM, I want to assign a Team to an entry in the Agenda.

 ### 1.2.
 Customer Specifications and Clarifications